About the Church of Scotland in Dumbarton

 Under normal circumstances worship would be continuing at each of the three parish churches in Dumbarton, but due to Covid-19 church services are restricted.
-We are now running joint services, initially in Riverside, for all three congregations with video streaming to the other two and for those who cannot attend due to the limited numbers we can accommodate due to the 2m rule – watch our livestream on our YouTube channel – “Church Of Scotland Dumbarton” (https://www.youtube.com/channel/UCY0mnB7Rg_RDEPVjEaHKNvg) or follow the scripted service below:
+We are now running joint services from one church with video streaming to the other two and for those who can watch from home – follow our regular Sunday service or watch on our YouTube channel using the links below:

 Click on the date above to view the full service of worship.

 Thought for the Day